ROCm/HIP/docs/user_guide/faq.md

 - HIP_ROCCLR_HOME: path to root directory of the HIP-ROCclr runtime.
 When set, this variable let hipcc use hip-clang from the ROCclr distribution.
 NOTE: If HIP_ROCCLR_HOME is set, there is no need to set HIP_CLANG_PATH since hipcc will deduce them from HIP_ROCCLR_HOME.

-## What is ROCclr?
+## What is AMD clr?
+AMD clr (Common Language Runtime) is a repository for the AMD platform, which contains source codes for AMD's compute languages runtimes as follows,

+- hipamd - contains implementation of HIP language for AMD GPU.
-ROCclr (Radeon Open Compute Common Language Runtime) is a virtual device interface that compute runtimes interact with backends such as ROCr on Linux, as well as PAL on Windows.
+- rocclr - contains virtual device interfaces that compute runtimes interact with backends, such as ROCr on Linux and PAL on Windows.
+- opencl - contains implementation of OpenCL™ on the AMD platform.

-## What is HIPAMD?
+## What is hipother?
-HIPAMD is a repository branched out from HIP, mainly the implementation for AMD GPU.
+A new repository 'hipother' is added in the ROCm 6.1 release, which is branched out from HIP. hipother supports the HIP back-end implementation on some non-AMD platforms, like NVIDIA.

 ## Can I get HIP open source repository for Windows?
 No, there is no HIP repository open publicly on Windows.